 In some cases, usually related to specific visa schemes, overseas trained dentists may be required to complete the full ADC assessment process in order to register to practise with the DBA.

-If you have completed a general dental qualification in the United Kingdom, Ireland, New Zealand, Australia or Canada, as indicated above, you will need to download and complete the Initial assessment of professional qualifications in general dentistry form.
+If you have completed a general dental qualification in the United Kingdom, Ireland, New Zealand, Australia or Canada, as indicated above, you will need to download and complete the Application for initial assessment of overseas qualified dental practitioner form.

 1. Complete an application